 Desktop Underwriter is a computer software program that assists lenders and loan officers in processing loans.
 Loan officers will need to complete training for in order to become an approved Desktop Underwriter user.
 While many lenders have no degree, those with a bachelor's in business administration, finance or a related topic will more likely find advancement in this career.

-Desktop Underwriter is a software program developed by Fannie Mae that enables lenders to make informed decisions on government, conforming and non-conforming loans.
-Entry-level lenders often have no degree and instead complete a period of on-the-job training at a bank or a lending institution; however, commercial loan officers often hold an undergraduate degree in finance, economics or business.
+Lenders or loan officers often use Desktop Underwriter, a software program developed by Fannie Mae, to make informed decisions on government, conforming and non-conforming loans.
+Depending on the position, a loan officer may be required to complete training to become an approved Desktop Underwriter user.
+Entry-level lenders may have no degree and instead complete a period of on-the-job training at a bank or a lending institution; however, commercial loan officers often hold an undergraduate degree in finance, economics or business.